serasr/agentic-focus-buddy/README.md

 ## Author
 **Created by:** Sera
-Part of the *Agentic AI Learning-in-Public* series — building reasoning-driven systems that bridge productivity, autonomy, and AI design.
+Part of the *Agentic AI Learning-in-Public* series; building reasoning-driven systems that bridge productivity, autonomy, and AI design.

 ---